-The 75 minute ride from the airport to the main village of Taiohae will leave you speechless, if you aren’t already lost for words from the view during landing.
+The 75-minute ride from the airport to the main village of Taiohae will leave you speechless if you aren’t already lost for words from the view during landing.
 Your driver will stop along the sharp ridgeline for a great view of Nuku Hiva’s version of the ‘Grand Canyon’.
 Are you impressed by now?

-Your 4X4 will then snake its way up the mountain, passing endless pine covered forests reaching for the sky.
+Your 4X4 will then snake its way up the mountain, passing endless pine-covered forests reaching for the sky.
 Watch out for wild horses and cattle on the road, and waterfalls cascading from the surrounding mountains.

 At last, you’ve reached the top of the Toovii Plateau.
-The view from up here will no doubt raise some doubts whether you’ve actually landed on the right island.
+The view from up here will no doubt raise some doubts about whether you’ve actually landed on the right island.
 This fertile plateau is much cooler than the usual tropical heat, so green and so ‘Swiss-like’.